 What does an Addiction Counselor in Idaho do?
 What is Their Job Role?

 There are specific state-requisitioned guidelines to practice in the state of Idaho as a substance abuse counselor in programs related to behavioral health.
-The specific titles that fall into this category include clinical social workers, counselors, and clinical specialists in the field of nursing.
-There are options for degree programs as well as certificates depending on what someone chooses to pursue in order to be recognized for employment in these positions by the state of Idaho.
+The specific titles that fall into this category include clinical social workers, substance abuse counselors, and clinical specialists in the field of nursing.
+There are options for alcohol and drug counselor degree programs as well as certificates depending on what someone chooses to pursue in order to be recognized for employment in these positions.

 The Idaho Board of Alcohol/Drug Counselor Certification (IBADCC) is the primary issuant of certificates in this state.
 It consists of approximately 60-70 board members who hold titles on the International Certification and Reciprocity Consortium (IC&RC) which is a global group of nearly 50,000 professionals in this field who gather to discuss and agree upon the standards that should be set within the field of counseling and social work for certifying potential counseling and substance abuse professionals for the sake of public safety.

-Overall, to be certified in the area of substance abuse counseling, an individual must meet requirements that entail observation under professional supervision along with educational minimum standards set by respective substance abuse programs based on their accreditation by the state of Idaho.
-Many individuals who are in the process of pursuing a certificate or degree in the field of substance abuse counseling can hold the title of Qualified Substance Use Disorders Trainee and work in a clinical setting under supervision from a certified or degreed professional.
+Overall, to become a certified alcohol drug counselor CADC in the area of substance abuse counseling, an individual must meet requirements that entail observation under professional supervision along with educational minimum standards set by respective substance abuse programs based on their accreditation by the state.
+Many individuals who are in the process of pursuing a certificate or degree in the field of substance abuse counseling can hold the title of Qualified Substance Use Disorders Trainee and work in a clinical setting under supervision from a certified alcohol and drug counselor or degreed professional.
 This leads to the examination process and full licensure.

-Even though the state of Idaho only requires certification for substance abuse counselors including the state of Idaho licensing law for professional counseling, many people choose to continue their professional development and pursue a master’s degree in the field as well as licensing.
+Even though the state of Idaho only requires certification for substance abuse counselors including the licensing law for professional counseling, many people choose to continue their professional development and pursue a master’s degree in the field as well as licensing.

 Licensing & Certifications for Associates & Independent Counselors